kakehashi-inc/mcp-screen-operation/README.md

 - Get a list of all open windows
 - Capture screenshots of specific windows

-### Automation Operations (Future Enhancement)
+### Automation Operations
-- Cross-platform automation capabilities with pyautogui
-- Mouse and keyboard automation support
+- Mouse movement, clicking, dragging, and scrolling
+- Keyboard typing, key presses, and hotkey combinations
+- Get current mouse position and screen information

 ### Transport Protocols
 - **STDIO** (default) - For local tools and Claude Desktop integration